Article 12 Right to marry

 However, laws and rules on marriage must not be arbitrary and must not interfere with the essence of the right – they must not deprive a person or category of person of full legal capacity of the right to marry or substantially interfere with their exercise of the right.
 So, for example, laws that impose unnecessary delays or restrictions that serve no legitimate purpose may breach this right.

 The Courts have held that the right to marry includes a right for transsexuals to marry.
-However, at the time of publication UK law does not provide for homosexual couples to marry.

 In 2004 laws were introduced to prevent so-called ‘sham marriages’ among people who were subject to immigration control (except for those marrying in the Anglican church).
 However, the laws applied to all non-UK or European nationals subject to immigration control, regardless of whether there was any suggestion that the marriage was not genuine.